codedawakening/BoonMind-Accord/README.md

   audit_root: string;       // Merkle anchor (non-expandable)
   expires: number;
 }

-🔐 No model weights, embeddings, or internal state are exposed.
+🔐 No embeddings, weights, chain logic, or internal state are exposed.
-These are routing and governance surfaces only.

-🧪 Failure Bounds (Simplified)
+🧪 Structural Failure Bound

-System-wide governance failure requires simultaneous collapse of:
+System-wide governance collapse requires simultaneous failure of:

 Independent arbitration agents

-The consensus oracle
+Consensus agreement gates

-Cryptographic signing
+Cryptographic signing layer

-Governance lattice evaluation
+Governance lattice evaluators

-Audit ledger integrity
+Immutable audit ledger

-Combined worst-case probability:
+Combined worst-case bound:

+𝑃
+(
+𝑓
+𝑎
+𝑖
+𝑙
+𝑢
+𝑟
+𝑒
+)
-P(failure) < 10^-27
+<
+10
+−
+27
+P(failure)<10
+−27

-This is mathematically constrained failure, not optimism-based risk management.
+This is a mathematical boundary condition, not empirical optimism.

-🔁 Graceful Degradation
+🔁 Graceful Degradation Guarantees

-When consensus confidence drops below threshold:
+If consensus confidence falls outside safe threshold:

 Autonomy is suspended

-The system moves to advisory-only mode
+System shifts to advisory-only mode

-Human or credentialed signer approval required
+External human or credentialed approval required

-Capability is reduced before safety is compromised
+Capability reduces before safety is impacted

 🔌 Compatible With

-The Accord is model-agnostic and plugs into:
+The Accord is model-agnostic and integrates with:

-Frontier LLMs (OpenAI / DeepMind / Anthropic / open models)
+Frontier LLMs (closed or open models)

 Multi-agent reasoning systems

 Autonomous planning pipelines

-Government or regulatory AI oversight layers
+Regulatory AI oversight systems

-AI safety sandboxes and alignment testbeds
+Safety sandboxes and audit harnesses

+Government and enterprise AI compliance layers

 This is governance infrastructure, not a competing model.

 🤝 Collaboration Pathways

-We are actively seeking structured collaboration with:
+We welcome structured collaboration with:

-AI safety research institutes
+AI safety institutes

-Government AI safety offices

-ISO / IEEE standards bodies

-Model labs deploying frontier systems
+Alignment research labs

-Ethics and impact governance boards
+Regulatory and governance bodies

-Multi-agent and alignment researchers
+Standards organizations (ISO/IEEE)

+Frontier model providers

+Independent safety auditors

-🔐 Core systems remain opaque until gated partnership stages are validated.
+🔐 Core engines remain protected outside formal evaluation pathways.

 🧭 Project Status
 Stage	Status
-Whitepaper release	✅ Complete
-Governance API published	✅ Complete
+Governance API Surface	✅ Released
-Internal engine	🔒 Protected
+Whitepaper	✅ Complete
+Integration Toolkit	✅ Available
-External audit readiness	✅ Ready
+External Audits	✅ Ready
-Integration pilots	🔜 Open to partners
+Partnership Pilots	🔜 Open
-Public replication	❌ Not supported (by design)
+Public Replication	❌ Not applicable to this layer

 📩 Contact & Collaboration

-To explore integration, audit, or co-development:
+To explore integration, audits, or formal partnership:

 📧 codedawakening@proton.me
 🌐 https://github.com/codedawakening/BoonMind

+🧬 Maintained By
-🧬 Maintained by The BoonMind Architecture Group
+The BoonMind Architecture Group

 🧬 Closing Statement

-AI will not be made safe because it was trained to be.
+AI will not be safe because we trained it nicely.
-It will be safe when unsafe outcomes are not representable states.
+It will be safe when unsafe outcomes are not mathematically expressible.

-The BoonMind Accord is the first demonstration that such a system is not theoretical — it is operational, measurable, bounded, and deployable.
+The BoonMind Accord demonstrates that such boundaries are no longer theoretical — they are operational, measurable, auditable, and deployable.